DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

     .run({ quarantineMode: true });
 ```

-> Note that quarantine mode increases the test task's duration if you enable it on your test machine because failed tests are executed three to five times.
+> Note that quarantine mode increases the test task's duration because failed tests are executed three to five times.

 See Martin Fowler's [Eradicating Non-Determinism in Tests](http://martinfowler.com/articles/nonDeterminism.html) article for more information about non-deterministic tests.